MDI Biological Laboratory: Public and environmental programs

 Programs at the MDI Biological Laboratory help break down the barriers that often exist between science and the public.
 The Laboratory offers the MDI Science Cafés, Anecdata.org, Family Science Night, Art Meets Science program, and the Community Environmental Health Laboratory (CEHL).

 The Community Environmental Health Laboratory (CEHL) works to identify, locate, and remedy threats to public health and the clean waters on and around Mount Desert Island by putting science in the hands of community volunteers, students, and teachers.
 Every CEHL project relies on volunteer efforts from students and community members, and involves community education.
 Current projects at CEHL include the study and restoration of eelgrass beds in Frenchman Bay, eelgrass-based education and outreach in middle and high schools, swim beach water quality monitoring, and phytoplankton monitoring.

-CEHL's director, Jane Disney, Ph.D., is the recipient of numerous awards for her community-based science efforts, including the SeaWorld Busch Gardens Environmental Excellence Award (1998), the Governor’s Award for Environmental Excellence (2000), and the Gulf of Maine Council Visionary Award (2007).
+CEHL's director, Jane Disney, is the recipient of the SeaWorld Busch Gardens Environmental Excellence Award (1998), the Governor's Award for Environmental Excellence (2000), and the Gulf of Maine Council Visionary Award (2007).
 She has been instrumental in the forming of the Frenchman Bay Partners, a broad-based stakeholder group committed to a sustainable future for Frenchman Bay.